adiluexe/learning/README.md

 # learning

-This repository serves as a log of things I'm learning or planning to learn to help me build the fundamental skills I need to one day become the person I want to be (me, but better).
+A repository documenting my learning journey and progress in programming.
+It includes a list of courses, exercises, and relevant resources I’m exploring to build fundamental skills and achieve my goals in programming (and life).

 ## Core Skills